dialoa/collection/README.md

 behaviour is useful for `header-includes` and `bibliography`.
 Example:
 `gather: [bibliography, header-includes]`.

+`collection/gather`
+: list of metadata keys replaced by those from sources.
+If the key is already present in the main document, its value is replaced with the value it has (if any) in the source.
+If the source doesn't have that key, nothing is changed.
+Useful in offprint mode, to get the value of the key in that source (e.g. author, starting page, etc.).
+In collection mode, the latest value found (e.g., that of the last source) prevails.

 `collection/pass`
 : metadata keys passed to sources before import.
 Example:
 `pass: [volume,issue]`